-From the 30s into the early 1950s, If you flagged a taxi in NYC and asked to be taken to “The Street,” you would be driven, without giving a number or an avenue, to 52nd Street.
-There were so many Jazz joints and clubs along 52nd Street, it also became known as “Swing Street.”
-Many jazz greats including: Miles Davis, Dizzy Gillespie, Charlie Parker, Louis Prima, Billie Holiday, Fats Waller, Ella Fitzgerald, Marian McPartland, and many more played almost nightly and easily would perform in more than one club in any given month.
+From the 1930s into the early 50s, if you flagged a taxi in NYC and asked to be taken to “The Street,” you would be driven, without giving a number or an avenue, to 52nd Street.
+There were so many jazz joints and clubs along 52nd Street that it also became known as “Swing Street.”
+Jazz greats including Miles Davis, Dizzy Gillespie, Charlie Parker, Louis Prima, Billie Holiday, Fats Waller, Ella Fitzgerald, Marian McPartland, and many more artists played almost nightly and easily would perform in more than one club in any given month.
 It’s from this street that the bebop tune called “52nd Street Theme” by Thelonious Monk became a live jazz standard.